Billy Squier: Career pinnacle: Signs of Life (1984)

 Squier began writing songs for his fourth album Signs of Life in late 1983 after finishing his first headlining arena tour.
 He planned to have Robert John "Mutt" Lange as producer.
 However, Lange was already reserved by The Cars and suffered a breakdown afterward.
 Squier brought in Jim Steinman, whom he admired for Meat Loaf's Bat Out of Hell, which he described as "the most passionate and exciting rock record of our time".
 Steinman showed enthusiasm for the project and he got along well with Squier and his band, despite his role in the studio being significantly smaller than usual.
 The resulting album was a departure from Squier's typical guitar-heavy hard rock into a more keyboard-oriented style, with hints of Steinman's Wagnerian producing approach.

 When Signs of Life arrived in late July 1984, Squier was at the peak of his career.
 Fueled by the songs "Rock Me Tonite" and "All Night Long", the album brought his third consecutive platinum certification.
 The music video for "Rock Me Tonite", which featured Squier dancing in a bedroom wearing a pink tank top, proved a controversial choice by director Kenny Ortega.
 The 2011 book I Want My MTV promoted it as the worst video of all time.
 Martha Quinn, an MTV VJ when "Rock Me Tonite" was released, commented, "I don’t remember that video being poorly received at the time."
 Whether it was the video or the shift in music style or other factors, Squier stopped selling out shows.
-He fired both of his managers and insulted Ortega for misleading and deceiving him.
+He dismissed both of his managers and insulted Ortega for misleading and deceiving him.
 Ortega has denied Squier's accusations.